 SOC reports, short for Service Organization Control, were designed by the AICPA.
 There are two types of SOC 2 audit reports that a service provider can obtain, Type I and Type II.
-Both analyze controls that a service organization has in place to adhere to five trust service principles, specifically security, availability, process integrity, confidentiality, and privacy.
+Both analyze the same controls that a service organization has in place to adhere to five trust service principles, specifically security, availability, process integrity, confidentiality, and privacy.
 The primary difference between complying with SOC 2 Type 1 vs SOC 2 Type 2 is that Type 1 is a point in time audit where SOC 2 type 2 is an audit period over a period of time (3 months to 1 year).
 In short, the SOC 2 Type 1 is typically the easier to meet for organizations with short timelines to meet the requirements.
 The SOC 2 Type 2 being over a period of time means that controls will need to be demonstrated for the entire period of the audit.

 The SOC 2 Type I audit investigates that a company has internal controls in place for managing customer data based on five trust service principles as of a specified calendar date.
 It also looks to ensure those controls are designed appropriately to meet the service provider’s objectives.
 You can think of Type I as a snapshot in time.

-While the SOC 2 Type I audit investigates that a company has controls in operation as of a specified date, the SOC 2 Type II audit delves further to investigate the operational effectiveness of those controls—assessing whether or not they performed as promised over a period of time spanning at least six consecutive calendar months.
+While the SOC 2 Type I audit investigates that a company has controls in operation as of a specified date, the SOC 2 Type II audit delves further to investigate the operational effectiveness of those controls—assessing whether or not they performed as promised over a period of time spanning from 3 consecutive months up to 1 year.

 SOC 2 Type I and Type II compliance gives companies like SaaS providers, data centers, managed service organizations, banking and financial firms a powerful advantage over their competition.
 SOC 2 certification demonstrates that you value data security and have gone the extra mile—passing an independent audit to prove it.

-Our SOC 2 practice consists of three main areas.
-The three main areas consist of gap assessments, short-term audit assistance, and a complete SOC 2 management program.
-There are some organizations that may need to have a simple quick gap assessment to see if there are any controls lacking.
-There are others that prefer we handle all steps of the SOC 2 process on their behalf.
+Our SOC 2 compliance practice consists of three main areas.
+The three main areas consist of SOC 2 gap assessments, short-term audit assistance, and a complete SOC 2 management program.
+There are some organizations that may need to have a quick gap assessment to see if there are any controls lacking.
+There are other companies that prefer our compliance consultants handle all steps of the SOC 2 process on their behalf.
 No matter if you need us throughout the entire year, or just a short period of time, Cyber Security Services is your representative for all SOC 2 compliance objectives.
 We have the unique ability to implement technical, administrative, and physical security controls required for SOC 2 compliance.
 Our team doesn’t just tell you what is missing, we fix the controls gaps.
 Simply put we ensure your success on meeting SOC 2 compliance.

 The SOC 2 GAP Assessment process is designed to detect any holes that could lead to a finding during the AICPA SOC 2 audit.
 The assessment is designed to document any control concerns, and get you on a fast path to resolution prior to the start of the audit period.
-Whether you are undergoing a SOC 2 Type I audit or a SOC 2 Type II audit, we can assist you with prioritizing controls.
+Whether you are undergoing a SOC 2 Type I audit or a SOC 2 Type II audit, we can assist you with prioritizing controls to be compliant.